Bet on autumn brunch to boost your business

 https://cdn.theforkmanager.com/static/styles/wysiwyg_blog/public/oeufs-pain-bacon-toast.jpg?itok=BTXxPMxK

-And because eggs go well with almost all ingredients, if you want to stand out from the crowd, it might be a good idea to offer more sophisticated dishes that will make your customers want to come back for more.
-That's the approach that the Benedict restaurant in the Marais neighbourhood of Paris took, offering a range of dishes of amazing variety based around eggs Benedict, with, cheddar, truffle or even salmon.
+Because eggs go well with almost all ingredients, if you want to stand out from the crowd it is worth offering more sophisticated dishes that will make your customers come back for more.
+The Benedict in the Marais neighbourhood of Paris took this approach, offering a range of dishes of amazing variety based around eggs Benedict with cheddar, truffle or even salmon.

 Bread